amperity/amperity-docs/amperity_reference/source/campaigns.rst

 .. campaigns-attributes-start

-For many |ampiq_destinations|, you may configure the list of attributes (i.e. first name, last name, state, etc.) that are sent for each sub-audience.
+For many |campaign_destinations|, you may configure the list of attributes (i.e. first name, last name, state, etc.) that are sent for each sub-audience.
 Click the **Edit attributes** link to open the list of attributes that are available for each destination defined for the audience.
 Use the drop-down menu to select the destination if there is more than one.

 .. campaigns-attributes-end